 Dummy Pickup Coils for Single Coil Powered Guitars

-A dummy pickup is a coil of wire that's wired with an existing magnetic single coil pickup.
+A dummy pickup is a coil of wire that's wired with an existing hi-z magnetic single coil pickup.
 The dummy has no magnetics, it's not sensing the guitar/bass strings.
 It's job is to accept the electric signal created by the magnetic single coil pickup and flip it, which will remove a large portion of the 60 cycle humbuzz associated with single coil pickups.
 In the process, a very small amount of the treble signal is lost as well.
 However, this treble loss is far less than if the single coil magnetic pickup was turned into a "single coil footprint magnetic humbucking pickup" (a typical stacked or side-by-side "noiseless" Strat® or Tele® or JBass® magnetic pickup), where the complete magnetic single coil tone is totally lost as all the humbuzz is removed.

 Dummy "pickups" (no, they're not pickups, they have no magnetics and can't sense the instrument strings) have been around for decades and were a staple design with the Alembic guitars of the 70's (a fave of Jerry Garcia), and is currently enjoying a renaissance with Suhr and other guitars.
 Even Stevie Ray Vaughn's Strats sported a dummy coil installed by his guitar tech, Rene.
 The dummy coil can be an "air coil", which is simply just a coil of wire.
 The larger the physical size of the coil, the less overall resistance is required to slice off the humbuzz.
 A dummy can also be a "ferrous coil", where the coil is wound around a non-magnetic iron core - think of a Strat® pickup with iron polepieces that aren't magnetic.
 For a normal magnetic single coil footprint sized dummy coil (Strat® , Tele® , Jbass® etc.), the coil resistance should be about 50% to about 80% of the real magnetic single coil to be used.
 For less resistance, I like to use one coil from a dual coil full size Gibson® humbucker or P-Bass® pickup, which will deliver 4k to 5k resistance.